-Remodeling Magazine reports that the average return on investment on a new roof is about 75-80% This means that if you install GAF roofing shingles before selling your home, you will get most of the money back.
+Remodeling Magazine reports that the average return on investment on a new roof is about 75-80% This means that if you install a new asphalt GAF roof before selling your home, you will get most of the money back.

 Also, because GAF has a great reputation, prospective buyers will appreciate that you have installed these particular shingles.
 The transferable warranty is another highly attractive bonus.

-Of the homeowners that love the shingles, the common point of appreciation is how good the shingles look.
-After 10-12 years, in various US regions, many homeowners report that roof looks very good, and that they get a lot of compliments from their neighbors on how well its holding up over the years.
+Of the homeowners that love GAF, the common point of appreciation is how good the shingles look.
+After 10-12 years, in various US regions, many homeowners report that their roof looks very good, and that they get a lot of compliments from their neighbors on how well its holding up over the years.

 Other positive reviews note that in the 10 years since the roof has been installed, there have been no issues with leaks, very easy maintenance and no need for repairs.

-Many homeowners really like the value of Timberline shingles and how easy it is to find them in many stores.
+Many people really like the value of Timberline shingles and how easy it is to find them in local home improvement stores.
 They are not expensive compared to other more upscale brands, such as Malarkey, but offer comparable curb appeal.
 Also, homeowners note that price for Timberline is not significantly more expensive than for the 3-tab product, but they look much better.